Baumberg

 Baumberg (also Monheim-Baumberg) is part of the city of Monheim am Rhein in the district of Mettmann in North Rhine-Westphalia (Germany) at the southern border of Düsseldorf, placed on the eastern bank of the river Rhine.
-Baumberg consists of an area of about 6 km², with about 13000 residents (2005).
+Baumberg consists of an area of about 6 km2, with about 14,000 residents in 2023 (one third of the 43,000 in Monheim am Rhein).

 History

 Baumberg was first recorded in 1296 as "Boimberg", a village part of the Earldom of Berg.
-The tower of the Catholic Church St Dionysius was built in the 12th century.
-Until the 20th century Baumberg was a rural village, inhabited by mainly fishermen, (goat-)farmers and traditional craftsmen like basket-makers.
-At the end of the 19th century about 1000 people were living in Baumberg, at the end of World War II it were about 1,200 and 98 per cent of them were Catholics.
-In 1951 Baumberg became part of southern neighbouring Monheim.
-The federal social housing projects in the late 1960s boosted population from 5,000 residents in 1965 to 10,000 in 1969.
+The tower of the Catholic Church St Dionysius which was built in medieval times is left until today whereas the church has been rebuilt according to blueprints of the architect Bernhard Rotterdam in the 1950s.
+Until the 20th century Baumberg was a rural village, inhabited by mainly fishermen, (goat-)farmers and traditional craftsmen like basket weavers.
+The eel smokehouse in Baumberg existed from 1857 to 2009 and used fish from its own catch until water pollution in the Rhine became too severe in the 1960s, and then eels from Northern Europe.
+At the end of the year 1900 about 1,200 people were living in Baumberg and 98 per cent of them were Catholics.
+The communities of Monheim and Baumberg joined the goat breeding association of the rural district of Solingen in November 1902.
+The goat, in colloquial German known as “Hippe”, was the “little man's cow”.
+The district promoted goat breeding, particularly in the small and poor rural community of Baumberg.
+A special billy goat station was set up on Schallenstrasse, which existed until 1932.

-In the eastern part of Baumberg a new quarter with block of flats and terraced houses, the so-called Austrian quarter, was created from the late 1970s t the 1990s.
+On September 26, 2004, the Boomberger Hippegarde association unveiled a monument on a traffic island at the junction of Schallenstrasse / Im Sträßchen in memory of the former goat breeding station of the Solingen district.
+The bronze sculpture is industrially manufactured and shows a billy goat standing on its hind legs.
+In 1908 the Voluntary Fire Department Baumberg was founded.
+Baumberg belonged to the Prussian Kreis Solingen (English: rural district of Solingen) from the 19th century to 1929.

+Baumberg belonged to the newly established Kreis Solingen-Lennep in 1929 in which was renamed Rhein-Wupper-Kreis in 1931.